cvibhagool/Encompass/README.md

       (in PostgreSQL) Press `ctrl+D` to exit

-2. In server/models/index.js, set variable 'resetDB' to true.
+2. In server/backend/models/index.js, set variable 'resetDB' to true.
 This will wipe the database, and rebuild the tables.
-3. In server/models/index.js, set variable 'seedDB' to true.
+3. In server/backend/models/index.js, set variable 'seedDB' to true.
 This will add the seed data from seedData.json
-4. Run server (nodemone server/server.js).
+4. Run server (node server/server.js).
 Steps 2 and 3 will happen at server start.
 5. Be sure to set the two variables back to false, otherwise 2 and 3 will happen everytime server is started.